onflow/flow-go/state/protocol/protocol_state/Readme.md

 of another.

 We emphasize that this architecture choice does not prevent us of from implementing sequential state machines for certain use-cases.
-For example: state machine A provides its output as input to another state machine B. Here, the order of running the state machines matter.
-This order-dependency is not supported by the Protocol State, which executed the state machines in an arbitrary order.
-Therefore, if we need state machines to be executed in some order, we have bundle them into one composite state machine (conceptually a processing pipeline) by hand.
+For example: state machine $A$ provides its output as input to another state machine $B$.
+Here, the order of running the state machines matters.
+This order-dependency is not supported by the Protocol State, which executes the state machines in an arbitrary order.
+Therefore, if we need state machines to be executed in some specific order, we have to bundle them into one composite state machine (conceptually a processing pipeline) by hand.
 The composite state machine's execution as a whole can then be managed by the Protocol State, because the composite state machine is orthogonal to all other remaining state machines.